Scarlettmr1/midterm-project/README.md

 [View the deployed app →] (https://reel-and-read.netlify.app)

 ## What I Learned
 Through this project I learned how to structure and persist data in the browser using localStorage, including reading, writing, and parsing JSON.
-I also got more comfortable building dynamic UIs with vanilla JavaScript — handling user input, updating the DOM in real time, and keeping the interface in sync with stored data.
+I also got more comfortable building dynamic UIs with vanilla JavaScript, handling user input, updating the DOM in real time, and keeping the interface in sync with stored data.